-In this guide, we’ll cover 10 tips for how to build a website that will help your nonprofit get the support it needs to grow.
+In this guide, we’ll discuss all these elements and give you 10 tips for how to build a website that will help your nonprofit get the support it needs to grow.

 1. Use a Website Builder

-These website builders come with hand-crafted templates to get your site started and inspire your design.
+Using a nonprofit website builder comes with hand-crafted templates to get your site started and inspire your design.
 Wix has 16 different templates designed specifically for nonprofits, and it’s easy to customize any of the platform’s more than 800 other templates to suit your organization.
 Drag-and-drop page editors let you add your own text, images, videos, and more, so you can spend as much or as little time as you want creating your nonprofit’s website.

 2. Be Clear About Your Mission